-Rosacea is a common skin condition that affects between 0.5 percent to 10 percent of the population.
-(1) It commonly develops during teenage years or someone’s 20s and then can become worse into the 30s or 40s.
+Rosacea is a common skin condition that affects between 0.5 percent to 10 percent of the population, leaving people searching for rosacea treatment options.
+It commonly develops during teenage years or someone’s 20s and then can become worse into the 30s or 40s.
 The cause of rosacea is still not entirely understood, though there are many contributing factors.

 While some people might struggle to control their rosacea symptoms from reappearing, many more are able to clear up their skin for good by making certain changes to their lifestyles — and also possibly taking medications at the same time.
 As you’ll learn, even if you’ve tried several lotions, creams and pills before with no success, there are many holistic steps you can take to help prevent rosacea from causing painful or embarrassing redness, breakouts and irritations.

 When it comes to skin flare-ups — whether from rosacea, acne, eczema, hives or other conditions — usually there are some specific triggers that cause skin symptoms to emerge.
 It isn’t always possible to completely “solve” rosacea, but following the rosacea treatment suggestions below can limit your exposure to triggers that increase inflammation.
 This helps naturally prevent rashes or at least stops them from becoming worse.

 While rosacea affects over 16 million Americans, it appears that most of them aren’t aware they have rosacea.
 In fact, a National Rosacea Society survey found that prior to diagnosis, 95 percent of rosacea patients knew little to nothing about its signs and symptoms.

 Most people equate rosacea with having a red, “flushed” face, but for most people the symptoms go beyond this.
 Depending on the type of rosacea, people might experience symptoms including:

 - Redness in the face, especially toward the center in the cheeks and nose